pragmatux/mkos/mkos.1.md

 	hardware-dependent value from the workstation in a device a configuration file.

+--debug:
+:	Write extra information to the log about failures of dependency
+	resolution and server access.

 # SOURCES FORMAT

 The sources file passed to --sources is an .ini format file giving the